Kinla/giftastic/README.md

 ### Bonus Goals

-- [x] Ensure your app is fully mobile responsive.
+- [x] 1.
+Ensure your app is fully mobile responsive.

-- [x] Allow users to request additional gifs to be added to the page.
+- [x] 2.
+Allow users to request additional gifs to be added to the page.
    * Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

-- [x] List additional metadata (title, tags, etc) for each gif in a clean and readable format.
+- [x] 3.
+List additional metadata (title, tags, etc) for each gif in a clean and readable format.

-4. Include a 1-click download button for each gif, this should work across device types.
+- [ ] 4.
+Include a 1-click download button for each gif, this should work across device types.
+  * _Giving up on this_

 5. Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio